apooshpendu/nlp-STS/Synthetic Dataset Generation/Pauras Jadhav/readme.md

 ## How to generate Synthetic Data ##
 1. Open *create_dataset.py*.
-2. Change the parameters for the input file and output file.
+2. Change the link to the original data
 3. Run the script using Python command prompt.

 ### Requirements ###